know-history/styleguide/csharp-style.md

     acronyms.
 For example, `MyRpc` instead of ~~`MyRPC`~~.
 *   Names of interfaces start with `I`, e.g. `IInterface`.

+Use [Allman style](http://en.wikipedia.org/wiki/Indent_style#Allman_style) braces, where each brace begins on a new line.
+A single line statement block can go without braces but the block must be properly indented on its own line and must not be nested in other statement blocks that use braces.
+One exception is that a `using` statement is permitted to be nested within another `using` statement by starting on the following line at the same indentation level, even if the nested `using` contains a controlled block.

 #### Files
 *   Filenames and directory names are `PascalCase`, e.g. `MyFile.cs`.
 *   Where possible the file name should be the same as the name of the main